-In October 2017 we have modified our lead product candidate for hemophilia B from AMT-060 (an AAV-5 based vector encoding the wild-type factor IX gene) to a product candidate designated AMT-061 (an AAV5 based vector encoding the FIX-Padua mutant).
+In October 2017 we modified our lead product candidate for hemophilia B from AMT-060 (an AAV-5 based vector encoding the wild-type factor IX gene) to a product candidate designated AMT-061 (an AAV5 based vector encoding the FIX-Padua mutant).
 Both product candidates are identical in structure apart from two nucleotide substitutions in the coding sequence for FIX.
-We believe the FIX-Padua mutant to result in enhanced FIX activity.
+We believe incorporating the FIX-Padua mutant may result in enhanced FIX activity.
 We have conducted a GLP non-human primate pre-clinical study using AMT-061, which demonstrated a substantial increase in FIX activity over AMT-060.
 The results of our pre-clinical study using AMT-061 may not be predictive of any future clinical trial results for AMT-061.
 Our pivotal trial, which will be conducted with AMT-061, may not ultimately provide the desired efficacy results or may reveal adverse events or other safety concerns.

-We will be required to conduct a clinical study to confirm the appropriate dose for our Phase III study of AMT-061.
+We will conduct a clinical study to confirm the appropriate dose for our Phase III study of AMT-061.
 If we are unable to confirm the dose, we might be required to modify the design or extend the study, resulting in a delay of the treatment phase of our pivotal trial.

 We have conducted our pre-clinical studies with both AMT-060 and AMT-061, as well our Phase I/II clinical study with AMT-060, with drug product manufactured at our Amsterdam facility.
 We intend to manufacture AMT-061 for our future clinical studies at our Lexington facility using a scaled-up and modified process.

-We will need to demonstrate comparability between AMT-061, manufactured at our Lexington facility and AMT-060, manufactured at our Amsterdam facility, to support regulatory approval and commence our Phase III clinical trial.
+While we believe we have satisfactorily demonstrated comparability between AMT-061, manufactured at our Lexington facility and AMT-060, manufactured at our Amsterdam facility, the applicable regulatory authorities may require additional studies or analyses to support regulatory approval and the commencement of patient dosing in our Phase III clinical trial.
 It is possible that the applicable regulatory authorities may ultimately not agree with the design or conduct of our comparability, clinical, pre-clinical or non-clinical studies, or with our chemistry, manufacturing, and control development work.
 The applicable regulatory authorities may find that our data does not support the submission, acceptance or approval of our IND amendment or marketing applications.
 During future interactions with FDA and the EMA, we may receive unfavorable comments, guidance, and recommendations that negatively impact our development timelines.
 The approach required by the applicable regulatory authorities may change in the future due to a variety of reasons, including changes in regulatory policy, the outcome of our studies and continuing development, and how our studies and continuing development efforts are ultimately conducted.